At My Local Dentists West Ryde, we use dental crowns (often called caps) in several restorative treatments.

 Because crowns are so useful and long lasting, patients often ask how long their crowns will last.
 The answer is that there is no single answer – how long they last often depends on how well they are taken care of.

-But what is true, is that getting your crowns from your trusted West Ryde Dental dentist, is one way to increase the chances that your crown will last for the longest possible time!
+But what is true, is that getting your crowns from your trusted My Local Dentists West Ryde, is one way to increase the chances that your crown will last for the longest possible time!

 Factors that Determine Dental Crown Longevity